Angular memory effect of transmission eigenchannels

-To describe the robustness of high-transmission eigenchannels, we introduce a perturbation model.
-The angular memory effect can be considered as the correlation of transmitted fields with respect to the tilt angle of the scattering sample for a fixed incident field.
-We model the sample tilt as a perturbation to the transmission matrix $t$, namely, the transmission matrix for the tilted sample is $t + \delta t$.
-In terms of a simple and easily tractable approximation, we assume $\delta t$ to be a random matrix with independent and identically Gaussian-distributed complex random numbers.
-The variance $\sigma^2$ of its elements determines the amount of perturbation to $t$.
-With such a perturbation, the transmitted field of the $n$-th eigenchannel becomes $ \left(t+\delta t\right)V_n^{(0)}$, and its correlation with the original transmitted field $ t \, V_n^{(0)}$ is
+To make the above understanding more quantitative, we introduce a phenomenological model that predicts $C_n$.
+As illustrated in Fig.~\ref{figure2}(c), the angular memory effect can be equivalently considered as the correlation of transmitted fields with respect to the tilt angle $\theta$ of the scattering sample for a fixed incident field.
+The transmission matrix of the tilted sample is $t_{\theta} = R_{\theta}^{\dagger}tR_{\theta}$, where the tilting matrix is written in the form $R_{\theta} = \mathbb{1} + X$.
+We model the matrix $X$ as an $N\times N$ complex random matrix with idependent and Gaussian-distributed entries.
+The variance $\sigma^2/N$ of its elements determines the amount of perturbation.
+When the incident wavefront corresponds to the transmission eigenchannel $V_n$ of the untilted sample, the transmitted field through the tilted sample is $t_{\theta}V_n$, and its correlation with the original transmitted field $ t \, V_n$ is

-where $\tau_n$ is the transmission eigenvalue and $M_2$ the number of output modes, {\it i.e.}, the number of rows in $t$ (see~\cite{SM} for the derivation).

-Eq.~(1) shows that the perturbed output is more correlated with the original output for higher-transmission channels; when $\tau_n \gg M_2\sigma^2$, $C_n$ approaches unity.
-At the same time, the transmitted pattern decorrelates more for lower-transmission channels; once $\tau_n \ll \sigma^2$, $C_n$ approaches $1/M_2$ which is the expected value between two uncorrelated speckle patterns with $M_2$ speckle grains.
+(see~\cite{SM} for the derivation).
+The prediction of the model fits well to the numerical result (see Fig.~\ref{figure2}(d)), with a value of $\sigma$ that depends only on $\theta$ and the effective sample thickness $L_{\rm eff}$.
+In the limit $\theta\ll 1$ rad, it can be shown that $\sigma \propto k_0L_{\rm eff}\theta$~\cite{SM}.
+Eq.~\eqref{eq_01} shows that the perturbed output is more correlated with the original output for high-transmission channels, and when $\tau_n \gg \sigma^2\overline{\tau}$, $C_n$ is on the order of unity.
+At the same time, the transmitted pattern decorrelates more for low-transmission channels.
+For $\tau_n\to 0$, $C_n$ is on the order of $1/N$, which is the expected value between two uncorrelated speckle patterns with $N$ speckle grains.